 Tax Court Lawyers in Rome

-Almost all legal concerns having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and various courthouses in each of the larger states.
-This means that there is almost certainly a tax court in, or within a reasonable distance of, Rome, Georgia.
+Normally, legal issues concerning one's obligation to pay their federal income taxes will be resolved in tax court.
+Because of this, the U.S. tax courts have at least one courthouse in every single state and territory in the U.S., and there are many locations in each of the larger states.
+This means that there is almost certainly a tax court in or near Rome, New York

-Do I Need a Rome, Georgia Tax Attorney?
+Do I Need a Rome, New York Tax Attorney?

 Although federal tax court authorizes, under some circumstances, non-lawyers to represent taxpayers, the practice of tax law is extremely complex and specialized.
 Many attorneys who practice tax law do not practice in any other area.